Using the Compiler

 "optimizer": {

-// WARNING: Before version 0.8.6 omitting the 'enabled' key was not equivalent to setting
+// WARNING: Before version 0.8.6 omitting this setting was not equivalent to setting

-// it to false and would actually disable all the optimizations.
+// it to false and would result in all components being disabled instead.

 "enabled": true,